 - The insured must visit an optician of his/her choice;

-- The optician will send the prescription for the spectacles to the SVB to be approved in advance;
+- The optician will send the prescription for the spectacles to the SVB to be approved;

-- After the approval, the optician will contact the insurant for further processing.
+- After the approval, the optician will contact the insured for further processing.

 - White lenses in accordance with the prescription;